Echinacea

 Clinical Studies

 - ^ a b Lindenmuth GF, Lindenmuth EB.
-The efficacy of echinacea compound herbal tea preparation on the severity and duration of upper respiratory and flu symptoms: a randomized, double-blind placebo-controlled study.
+The efficacy of echinacea compound herbal tea preparation on the severity and duration of upper respiratory and flu concerns: a randomized, double-blind placebo-controlled study.
 J Altern Complement Med.
 (2000)

 - ^ Yakoot M, Salem A. Efficacy and safety of a multiherbal formula with vitamin C and zinc (Immumax) in the management of the common cold.
 Int J Gen Med.
 (2011)